IntelligentSystemsLabUTV/ros2-examples/README.md

 **Currently this repository hosts only C++ examples, meant to be developed, built and executed on Linux machines only.
 Ubuntu 20.04 LTS Focal Fossa was used and is the currently supported and suggested platform.**

+## Support notice

+**As of February 4, 2023, this version of the repository is no longer maintained.
+Further updates to the collection of examples and their development environments will be published in the `humble` branch.
+Please refer to that version once it is no longer listed as WIP.
+To ensure better compatibility across Linux distributions and environments, usage of Docker containers (see below) is strongly recommended.**

 ## List of examples

 - **hello_ros2:** What `ros2 pkg create` generates by default.